 Neither we nor our subsidiaries have requested a ruling from IRS with respect to our treatment as partnerships for federal income tax purposes.
 The IRS may adopt positions that differ from the positions we or our subsidiaries take.
 It may be necessary to resort to administrative or court proceedings to sustain some or all of the positions we or our subsidiaries take.
 A court may not agree with some or all of the positions we or our subsidiaries take.
-Any contest with the IRS may materially and adversely impact the market for our Common Units, ETP's Common Units or Regency's Common Units and the prices at which they trade.
+A court may not agree market for our Common Units, ETP's Common Units or Regency's Common Units and the prices at which they trade.
 In addition, the costs of any contest with the IRS will be borne by us or our subsidiaries, and therefore indirectly by us, as a Unitholder and as the owner of the general partner of interests in ETP and Regency, reducing the cash available for distribution to our Unitholders.